FuelLabs/fuels-rs/docs/src/custom-transactions/transaction-builders.md

 ## Building a transaction without signatures

-If you need to build the transaction without signatures - useful when estimating transaction costs or simulations,  you can use the `build_without_signatures(&provider)` method and later sign the built transaction.
+If you need to build the transaction without signatures, which is useful when estimating transaction costs or simulations, you can use the `build_without_signatures(&provider)` method and later sign the built transaction.

 ```rust,ignore
 {{#include ../../../packages/fuels/tests/contracts.rs:tb_build_without_signatures}}
 ```

-> **Note** In contrast to signing a transaction builder, when signing a built transaction, you will have to make sure that the order of signatures matches the order of signed inputs.
+> **Note** In contrast to signing a transaction builder, when signing a built transaction, you must ensure that the order of signatures matches the order of signed inputs.